Python

 - Pixi: Cross-platform package manager compatible with conda

-For a clean, optimized Python environment, use Indigo - a standalone Python distribution.
+For a clean, optimized Python environment, use Python Build Standalone - a high-quality standalone Python distribution that works on Linux (x86_64 and ARM64) and macOS (Intel and Apple Silicon).

 |